kenmoini/grain-tower/README.md

 # Grain Tower - Seed for your Ansible Tower

-> This repo is currently under renovation
+> This repo should be considered to be archived and no longer receiving updates - patch PRs are welcome.

-This repository provides quickstart automation in Ansible Tower with little setup.
+This repository provides quickstart automation with Ansible with little setup.

 The intended environment is Red Hat Open Environments, AWS in most cases.
 For IBM Cloud there's [Blue Forge](https://github.com/kenmoini/blue-forge).